masonc15/blog/_posts/2017-03-07-PragYanCTF.md

 The easy way to solve this is to just open it up in stegsolve.jar and then click through the different filters.
 Gray bits will show a QR-code.
 I solved this in just a few minutes.
 But I didn't really understand how it actually worked.
 How can a completely white image be hiding a QR-code?
 So I set out to investigate a little bit.

 What is interesting about this image is that it is very small in size.
-It is only 449 bytes, this is pretty small.
+It is only 449 bytes.

 We can verify this using stat `stat treasure_map.png` or `ls -lash treasure_map.png`.
 So why is it so small?